 - salt as required

-- In a pan, heat oil or ghee.
+- In a pan, heat ghee or oil. add the mustard seeds.

 - When you hear the crackling sound of mustard seeds, it means they are getting fried.

 - Now add the cumin seeds along with chana dal and urad dal.